Peterborough, Ontario, Canada: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Make sure to pick the right kind.
-The vast majority of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Be careful to find the necessary type.
+Most adapters currently available are simply plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most countries.

 • Airplane phone mount